While I still have many beaches left to visit, I have been to some spectacular places during my travels.

 1. Nungwi, Zanzibar

 This really is paradise.
 White sand, clear blue water, hardly any tourists!
 Nungwi, is on the northern side of Unguja in Zanzibar, in the Indian Ocean and is absolutely stunning.
 There are a few high-end hotels, but also some very affordable beach hut accommodation options.
 It has a very relaxed feel, with some lovely restaurants and a few dive schools, as well as some more local style bars.

 2. Lake McKenzie, Fraser Island, Australia

 Wow!
 Lake Mckenzie is special.
-Not only is it insanely beautiful, it’s also a lake, which means fresh water, which makes it even more special.
+Not only is it insanely beautiful, but it’s also a lake, which means freshwater, which makes it even more special.
 It’s not the most accessible beach (a ferry to Fraser Island, and then a drive through the forest), but totally worth it.
 There isn’t any accommodation at Lake McKenzie, but there are a few hotels on Fraser island.
 Though most people chose to camp, as I did, and it’s a great experience.

 3. Lopes Mendes, Ilha Grande, Brazil

 Ilha Grande has 100 beautiful beaches, but the most well known (and for good reason) is Lopes Mendes.
 It’s a two-hour trek from the main town on the island, but it’s definitely worth it.
 The sand is so fine, that it squeaks beneath your feet.

 California has so many great beaches, its hard to choose just one for this list, but I really do love Huntington beach.
 It’s a huge beach in terms of depth, with golden sand and a cool surfer crowd.
 Hanging out by the pier, it feels as though you have walked onto the set of the OC.